Is A Multi-App Strategy Right For Your Business?

 It seems counterintuitive that isolating these functions improves experience, but isolation isn’t really what’s happening—not if your suite’s apps can interface and communicate with each other smoothly.

 The best constellations function so seamlessly that the user doesn’t even notice they’re switching between applications.
-Take Google’s suite of apps: from Gmail to Calendar to Drive to Maps—they all mesh to create a more holistic experience for the user.
+Take Google’s suite of apps.
+From Gmail to Calendar to Drive to Maps—all of these platforms mesh to create a more holistic experience for the user.

 If deployment to market is a factor, the app constellation strategy may be for you.
 It’s easier to quickly build a specialized app, test, and launch than it is to construct a single, potentially bloated application.

 With a one-size-fits-all application, it’s likely not all of its desired functions are going to be available in the first release.
-As more features are added to subsequent releases, the app development company will need to conduct regression testing.
+And as more features are added to subsequent releases, the hired app development company will need to conduct regression testing.

 In regression tests, QA engineers verify all aspects that previously worked in the application remain functional, to ensure any amends or additions made to the platform don’t impair other features.
 These tests become much more streamlined with a specialized app in a constellation, meaning you can deploy your platform in the App Store or Google Play faster.